frenetic-lang/tutorials/OxRepeater/index.md

 ### Why Keep the Controller Function?

-You now have two implementations of the repeater: the `packet_in` function on the controller and the flow table on the switch.
-Since the switch is so much faster, why keep the `packet_in` function at all?
+We now have two implementations of the repeater: the `packet_in` function on the controller and the flow table on the switch.
+Since the switch is so much faster, it is natural to wonder why we would want to keep the `packet_in` function at all!

 It turns out that there are still situations where the `packet_in` function is necessary.
-We'll try to create such a situation artificially:
+We'll try to create such a situation
+artificially:

 - Shutdown the repeater (`Ctrl+C`)